 Skip-the-Line Alhambra Ticket from Malaga

 If you want a full day in Granada on your own terms, this is the way to go.
-Book the skip-the-line ticket from £24, catch the 7am ALSA bus from Malaga, arrive at 9am, and spend the day exactly as you like.
+Book the official skip-the-line ticket from €14, catch the 7am ALSA bus from Malaga, arrive at 9am, and spend the day exactly as you like.
 The Alhambra, the Albaicín, two or three tapas bars in the afternoon.
 Nobody rushing you.

 Getting from Malaga to the Alhambra Palace

 The ALSA bus is the answer.
-Around 40 services a day from Malaga to Granada, journey time 2 hours, from €8 one way.
+Around 40 services a day from Malaga to Granada, journey time 2 hours, from €12 one way.
 Catch the 7am departure from Malaga Estación de Autobuses and you are in Granada by 9am.
 From there, the LAC local bus (€1.40) or a taxi (€8–10) drops you at the Alhambra entrance.
 Simple.

 Driving is fine if you want the flexibility, but park at the Alhambra car park and do not attempt the Albaicín by car.
 The streets are designed for mules, not rental cars.
-The A-92 from Malaga is toll-free and takes around 1 hour 30 minutes on a good run.

 Book your return ALSA bus before you leave Malaga.
 The 7pm and 8pm services back from Granada fill up every weekend and all summer.
 Miss the last bus and a taxi to Malaga costs approximately €80.